sismo-core/sismo-hub/README.md

 ## Attester groups

-Attester groups generator are not open source yet.
+Attester groups generators are not open source yet.

 Here is a code snippet of what it will look like :